How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 As a general recommendation for any node, the output ripple of any power supply, converter or regulator should be < 1mV AC, and at least 2200uF of low-impedance capacitance should be added to the power supply output to achieve that, and a few turns of the DC power cable should be wrapped around a ferrite core as close to the power supply case as possible.

-Ferrite filters are also essential on the AC power and ethernet cables going to the node, placed as close to the node as possible.
-Otherwise these long cables (which are 2+m in length) will act just like antennas that strongly pick up the 2m Tx RF resulting in very high RFI levels into the power supplies.
+Ferrite filters are also often needed on the AC power and ethernet cables going to the node, placed as close to the node as possible.
+Otherwise these long cables (which are 2+m in length) will act like antennas that strongly pick up the 2m Tx RF resulting in very high RFI levels into the power supplies and Mini PC.

 A ferrite filter was definitely needed with my RPi node on the USB cable going to the audio interface, but on my Dell 3040 nodes no ferrite is usually needed there.
 This is good news as it confirms that the FCC-certified Dell puts out much less EMI/RFI than an RPi4.
 Thus this is another advantage of the Dell 3040 (which has about 15 different certification logos on the bottom) over RPi's.
 But I often put a ferrite on the USB cable anyway just to reduce any possible chance of noise.